-With so much to explore within the park, you should plan to spend at least two or three full days there.
-For those that prefer a touch of luxury, Nhlonhlela Bush Lodge offers exclusive en-suite rooms, as well as the services of a cook, caretaker and private field ranger.
-However, most visitors choose to stay at Mantuma Camp, where accommodations range from two-bed safari tents to six-bed cottages.
+With so much to explore, you should plan to spend at least two full days in the park.
+Nhlonhlela Bush Lodge offers exclusive group accommodation for up to eight guests and includes the services of a cook, caretaker and private field ranger.
+Most visitors choose to stay at the main Mantuma Camp, where accommodations range from two-bed safari tents to six-bed cottages.
 The camp’s self-catering chalets are perhaps the best bet, offering private bathrooms, comfortable bedrooms and ample cooking facilities.
-Each one has a paved verandah with a dedicated braai area, so that you can experience South Africa’s greatest culinary tradition for yourself.Continue to 4 of 8 below.
+Each one has a paved veranda with a dedicated braai area.
+There is also a campsite with hot water ablutions and limited generator electricity near the eMshopi Gate.

-Mantuma Camp has a take-away restaurant and a small shop, but the stock is limited and the opening hours are subject to change.
-It’s best to be self-sufficient and bring everything that you need with you - including drinking water.
-If you’re travelling from the south, Hluhluwe town is a good place to stop for supplies before entering the park; while those travelling from the north can try the markets in Mbazwana.
-During the summer months (November - February), there is a low-risk of malaria in Mkhuze.
-Make sure to bring plenty of mosquito repellent with you, and consider bringing your own mosquito net in case there is a problem with the ones supplied.Continue to 5 of 8 below.
+Mantuma Camp has a take-away restaurant and a small shop, but stock is limited and opening hours are subject to change.
+It’s best to be self-sufficient and bring everything that you need with you - including food and drinking water.
+If you’re traveling from the south, Hluhluwe is a good place to stop for supplies before entering the park; while those travelling from the north can shop in Mkuze town or Mbazwana.
+In summer, there is a low risk of malaria in Mkhuze.
+Mosquito nets are provided in the chalets, but make sure to pack plenty of mosquito repellent and consider taking prophylactics.

 The best time to travel to Mkhuze depends on your priorities.
-For game-viewing, the dry winter months (June - August) are usually best, as the park’s animals are drawn irresistibly to the waterholes at this time.
-For birding, the wetter summer months are better, as winter droughts often drain Nsumo Pan, forcing the park’s waterfowl to move elsewhere.
+For game-viewing, the dry winter months (June to August) are usually best, as the park’s animals are drawn irresistibly to the waterholes at this time and are therefore easier to spot.
+For birding, the wetter summer months are better, as winter droughts often drain Nsumo Pan, forcing the park’s water birds to move elsewhere.
+Migrant species from Europe and Asia also arrive at Mkhuze in summer.
 Whenever you decide to visit, advance booking for accommodation at Mantuma and Nhlonhlela is essential.
-Visitors to the park must pay a nominal per-person and per-vehicle fee at the gate; while night safaris, guided game drives and Fig Forest walks can all be booked on arrival at Mantuma Camp.
+Night safaris, guided game drives and Fig Forest walks can all be booked upon arrival at Mantuma Camp.